StevenWHU/vgg16_pytorch/README.md

 # vgg16_for_pytorch
-implement VGG16 in PyTorch framework
+implement VGG16 in PyTorch deep learning framework